cabe56/dotfiles/osx_setup.md

 ## OSX
 - [ ] Swap Ctrl and Caps Lock
+- [ ] Swap screenshot commands so copy to clipboard is deafault
 - [ ] Remove capitalize and correct spelling automatically
 - [ ] Disable Guest account (no longer needed, disabled by default)
 - [ ] Dock: left, auto hide